tillg/state-of-the-art-blog/src/articles/2018-08-08-setting_up_a_new_site/setting_up_a_new_site.md

 If you want to set up a new site based on this template, these are the steps to take:

-* Create your won repo on github. let's call this `github.com/YOU/YOUR_BLOG`
+* Create your own repo on github. let's call this `github.com/YOU/YOUR_BLOG`
 * Activate github pages
 * Clone the repo like so: